 By working for me, he is gaining earned income, which can then be deposited into the Roth IRA I opened for him.
 He can make up to the standard deduction without having to file taxes, and it reduces my company’s taxable income by however much I pay him.
 This is not only a win for me, but for him, since he is putting the money in a Roth IRA.

 Annual Contribution Limits for Minors

-As of tax year 2019, the total annual IRA contribution limit for people under age 50 is generally $6,000 per year, as long as they have at least $6,000 in earned income.
-However, if your child makes less than $6,000, the annual limit is the same as their actual income.
+For tax years 2019 and 2020, the total annual IRA contribution limit for people under age 50 is generally $6,000 per year, as long as they have at least $6,000 in earned income.
+But if your child makes less than $6,000, the annual limit is the same as their actual income.

 For instance, your child can only contribute $2,000 to their IRA if they only earn $2,000 that year.
 But if your child makes $7,000 annually, they can contribute up to $6,000.